 - Designate a leader responsible for the passengers.
 For private cars they may have oversight of several vehicles and their occupants, especially those with specific needs. - Understand the concept of work time and not just calculate driving times in isolation.
-Time spent working in other duties before the drive contributes to the calculation. - Require a pre-trip fatigue test - Record the driver's name and sight their licence - Use a Volunteer Assistant Agreement form to clarify expectations of drivers and passengers - Induct, train, and test new drivers to the organisation
+Time spent working in other duties before the drive contributes to the calculation. - Require a pre-trip fatigue test - Use a Volunteer Assistant Agreement form to clarify expectations of drivers and passengers - Induct, train, and test new drivers to the organisation